 Discover Argyll’s Natural Beauty

 A beautiful, remote and romantic part of Scotland located north of Glasgow stretching from Loch Lomond, north to Oban and south to Machrihanish.
-You’ll experience amazing food, stunning landscapes and some of the finest golf courses in Scotland.
+Experience amazing food, stunning landscapes and some of the finest golf courses in Scotland.
 Your journey through Argyll features stunning Scottish villages and the Royal town of Inveraray, home to the Duke Of Argyll – chief of Clan Campbell.
-Argyll ferryports offer the “Gateway to the isles” From Oban you reach Mull, Iona & Staffa , Kerrera & Lismore on day trips
+Argyll ferryports offer the “Gateway to the isles”.
+From Oban you reach Mull, Iona & Staffa, Kerrera & Lismore on day trips.

 Our Airds room can be set as a twin or as a super king sized double.
 Like Argyll it has an en-suite toilet and walk in shower but Airds also incorporates a turreted dressing area as it is on the top floor.